InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs

 \subsubsection{Experimental Setup}

 The experimental platform used for processing the films is shown in Fig. \ref{Fig:exp_setup}.
-The platform is a materials acceleration platform (MAP), developed at North Carolina State University.
-It is comprised of an Opentrons OT-2 pipetting robot, a computer-controlled spin-coater with custom 3D printed housing designed to fit into the Opentrons, and modified MHP30 mini hotplates used for solution heating.
+The platform is a Materials Acceleration Platform (MAP), developed at North Carolina State University.
+It is comprised of an Opentrons OT-2 pipetting robot, a computer-controlled spin coater with a custom 3D-printed housing designed to fit into the Opentrons, and modified MHP30 mini hot plates used for solution heating.
 A Dobot MG400 robotic arm is used for substrate and sample manipulation.
 The mini hotplates were outfitted with custom-machined aluminum blocks, which enabled the heating of four vials per hotplate, a necessity for high-temperature spin coating, “hot casting”.
 Hot casting is a requirement for solution-processing pBTTT, which has been shown to otherwise gel at room temperature \cite{patel2017morphology,yi2019pbttt}.
 While the MAP is not yet fully self-driving, several steps in the experimental workflow are already automated.

 Figure~\ref{Fig:time_analysis} illustrates the step-by-step workflow for preparing a set of 32 samples with duplicates, collecting the spectroscopy, and measuring their conductivity.
 The process begins with the automated mixing of pBTTT precursor solutions to give the desired co-solvent mixture using the Opentrons platform, followed by automated spin coating.
 Optical spectroscopy is then performed on the as-cast films, after which the samples undergo annealing.
-Post-annealing, another round of optical spectroscopy is conducted to capture any annealing-induced changes in the spectroscopic signatures that may have occurred during annealing.
+Following annealing, another round of optical spectroscopy is conducted to capture any changes in the spectroscopic signatures that may have occurred during annealing.